 Take your child on trips to the library.
 Encourage them to pick out books they like.
 A library is an exciting place for a child.
 Let them have fun and learn how to use the library.
 Continue reading to them every day.
 Try to read for thirty minutes a day.

 When you read to your preschooler, ask questions throughout the story.
 See if he can figure out what will happen next.
 Point to the words as you read the story so that he will start to understand how print works.

 Read yourself.
-When you go to the library pick out books for yourself.
-Have family reading time where everyone reads.
+When you go to the library, pick out books for yourself.
+Have a family reading time where everyone reads.
 Children often want to do what mom or dad is doing.
-What better example than reading yourself.
+What better example than reading yourself?